 Computers in the Brickell Library

 The Edward E. Brickell Medical Sciences Library has Wi-Fi throughout the facility, which can be accessed by EVMS faculty, students, and staff with EVMS Novell passwords.
 Before devices can connect to EVMS Wi-Fi, they must be configured by the Network Information Center (NIC).
 Please visit the NIC in Lewis Hall, Suite 1003.
+If you need assistance after hours or on the weekend, the NIC has self-serve information on configuring Bring Your Own Device (BYOD) and student wireless (see Student Software section) at their myPortal site (access with your EVMS Novell password).

 For network security reasons, the EVMS Library cannot provide Wi-Fi to members of the general public.